 L1 Visa Guide: Everything You Need to Know About the L1 Visa

-The L1 visa is a powerful immigration option for people looking to live and work in the USA.
-The L1 visa allows foreign businesses to transfer certain employees to a US branch, parent, subsidiary, or affiliate company.
+The L1 visa allows foreign businesses to transfer certain employees to a U.S. branch, parent, subsidiary, or affiliate company.

 In this guide, I will discuss what you need to know about the L1 visa.

-If you have any questions about the L1 visa, email me directly at Michael@AshooriLaw.com.
-My team of US immigration lawyers and I would be happy to help you get your L1 visa.
+If you have any questions about the L1 visa, email me directly at contact@ashoorilaw.com.
+My team of U.S. immigration lawyers and I would be happy to help you get your L1 visa.

 Overview: